A Centralized portal for users

 The biggest finding to come out of usability testing was that users really wanted a way to save in progress work and come back to it at a later time.

-As I reviewed our test findings with product and engineering partners and proposed that we implement some type of drafting feature, I found out adding this would not be as simple as I first imagined.
+I reviewed our test findings with product and engineering partners and proposed that we implement some type of drafting feature, I found out adding this would not be as simple as I first imagined.

 The issue